Best index funds in October 2021

 - Lower risk – Because they’re diversified, investing in an index fund is lower risk than owning a few individual stocks.
 That doesn’t mean you can’t lose money or that they’re as safe as a CD, for example, but the index will usually fluctuate a lot less than an individual stock.

 - Low cost – Index funds can charge very little for these benefits, with a low expense ratio.
 For larger funds you may pay $3 to $10 per year for every $10,000 you have invested.
-In fact, one fund (listed below) charges you no expense ratio at all.
+In fact, one fund (listed above) charges you no expense ratio at all.
 When it comes to index funds, cost is one of the most important factors in your total return.

 While some funds such as S&P 500 index funds allow you to own companies across industries, others own only a specific industry, country or even investing style (say, dividend stocks).